nanofi/LibCraftopia.Unity/README.md

 ## Usage

 After installing this package, you can see the `LibCraftopia` in the menu bar.
 Click `LibCraftopia/Initiate` first.
 Then, you can see the `LibCraftopia` asset in `Assets` folder.
 You can configure this package via the inspector of the `LibCraftopia` asset.
+List this package's configurations:

+## Main Game Path Information

+Set the location where Craftopia is installed.
+This settings can be filled automatically by clicking the `Browse` button and then choosing `Craftopia.exe` file.

+## Mod Information

+Settings about your mod.
+- Mod's assembly name: The name of your mod's `*.dll` file.
+MUST BE alphabetic and numeric characters without space.
+- GUID: Unique id for your mod.
+- Mod Name: Your mod's name.
+- Author: Your name.
+- Description: The description of your mod.
+- Version: Your mod's version.
+MUST BE formed as `[0-9]+.[0-9]+.[0-9]+.[0-9]+`.

+After filling in this information, click `Configure` button.
+This will generate `Source` folder with some necessary files in it.
+You must place your mod's scripts in here.

+## Build Information

+Setting used for building your mod.
+- Target: Build target.
+MUST BE `Standalone Windows 64`.
+- Target Group: Build target group.
+MUST BE `Standalone`.
+- Output Path: The directory path to output the built contents.
+Either relative path from your project root or Absolute path.

 ## Remark